 Sung Kyun Kwan University has been a leading Korean institution since 1398 and has recently partnered with Samsung to become a driving force in the technological revolution.
-Students can take a variety of business courses, Korean culture courses or Korean language courses as long as they meet the prerequisite requirements and the course is not full.
+Students can take a variety of business courses, Korean culture courses or Korean language courses as long as they meet each course's prerequisite requirements and the courses are not full.
 Courses are taught in English and Korean.
 The program is available as a semester or year-long program.